folio-org/folio-ansible/doc/index.md

 As of 5 Feb 2018: If you have an existing Vagrant VM based on a Vagrant box file created before this date, you may have an issue with the metadata URL for the box file.
-Check the file `~/.vagrant.d/boxes/<box ID>/metadata_url`.
-If it has an address of the form `https://atlas.hashicorp.com/[...]` replace `atlas.hashicorp` with `vagrantcloud`.
+Check the file
+`cat ~/.vagrant.d/boxes/<box ID>/metadata_url`.
+If it has an address of the form `https://atlas.hashicorp.com/[...]` then the `atlas.hashicorp` needs to be replaced with `vagrantcloud`.

+Note: Do not use a text-editor, as they are not proper text files.

+To replace the metadata URL for all the boxes in your `~/.vagrant.d` directory, use the following `Perl one-liner` script:

+    perl -p -i -e 's/atlas.hashicorp/vagrantcloud/' ~/.vagrant.d/boxes/*/metadata_url

 If you are using a version of Vagrant \<= 1.9.6, upgrade Vagrant to prevent future problems initializing Vagrant VMs.

-To replace the metadata URL for all the boxes in your `~/.vagrant.d` directory, use the following `sed` script:

-    sed -i -- 's/atlas.hashicorp/vagrantcloud/g' ~/.vagrant.d/boxes/*/metadata_url

 For more information, see https://github.com/hashicorp/vagrant/issues/9442